Younes-Toumi/Younes-Toumi/README.md

 # Hi there 👋
-I’m **Younes**, a **Mechanical Engineer** pursuing an M.Sc. in **Computational Engineering** at *Leibniz University Hannover*. 💻 With a passion for merging programming and engineering, I specialize in simulation, modeling, and numerical computation.
+I’m **Younes**, a **Mechanical Engineer** pursuing an M.Sc. in **Computational Engineering** at *Leibniz University Hannover*. 💻 With a passion for merging programming and engineering, I specialize in simulation, modeling, and numerical computation (and machine learning!).

 As a lifelong knowledge seeker, I’m dedicated to using my skills to solve (*complex*) problems and contribute to a better world. 🌍